megspaghsayz/Dev-Project/README.md

 Execution program: This is injected into the File Explorer process, from where it spawns a new CMD process in the background.
 The execution program reads commands from the “Input” file, sends them to CMD for execution, and writes the returned output to another arbitrarily named “Output”, text file.
 Finally, the communication program reads command output from the “Output” file and POSTs this back to the C2 server.

-Malware Obfuscation:
+Malware Obfuscation (found in "malwareObfuscation):
 The C2 client program is delivered in shellcode format via the Process Injector program described above, which is a Portable Executable file.
 This PE file is packaged within a Microsoft Installer file (MSI), which contains the malware along with a legitimate installer program such as for a browser.
+The text file provided contains the example configuration file used by the WixToolset MSI creator to combine a Firefox Browser PE installer with the Remote Process Injector PE.